nchetan-zz/nchetan/README.md

 - 👀 I’m interested in building scalable solutions.
 - 🌱 I’m currently working with a startup (which is mostly under wraps).
 More later.
 - 💞️ I’m open to conversation.
 If you want to discuss ideas, feel free to reach out to me.
-- 📫 How to reach me: twitter: @nchetan, github: @nchetan, linkedin: https://www.linkedin.com/in/chetannadgouda
+- 📫 How to reach me: github: @nchetan, linkedin: https://www.linkedin.com/in/chetannadgouda

 <!---
 nchetan/nchetan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.